California Brain Trauma Attorneys

-If you, a child or other loved one has suffered a serious brain injury please get in touch with our brain injury attorneys for a free case review.
+If you, a child or other loved one has suffered a serious brain injury please get in touch with our California Brain Trauma Attorneys for a free case review.
 We do NOT charge a fee until there has been a monetary recovery in our client's case and we advance all costs and expenses.
 If you or a loved one have suffered a brain injury in California, immediately call an experienced and reputable brain injury attorney.
 We also represent children with brain injuries.
+Call 800-561-4887 for a free consultation.

 Each and every day in California and across the nation, the rights of seriously injured and aggrieved people are threatened.
-At BISNAR CHASE Personal Injury Attorneys we believe that by championing the rights of our clients, we can help to restore stability to the law and dignity to the lives of injury victims and their families.
-While a brain injury can be devastating, it doesn't have to be a life sentence.
+At BISNAR CHASE we believe that by championing the rights of our clients, we can help to restore stability to the law and dignity to the lives of injury victims and their families.
+While brain trauma can be devastating, it doesn't have to be a life sentence.
 With proper medical and legal care, you can recover dignity and compensation from your injuries.

 The Dangers of Head Trauma